 I took a hundred out of my wallet, crumpled it into a ball and tossed it to Jerry.

 “Jerry, let’s get you something for that nosebleed.
 Chase, I’d suggest you grab anything you have in the locker room.”

 I stood there unsteady waiting for the earth to stop moving under my Footjoys trying to process what had just happened.

 But instead of a cause for celebration, it was about to be my undoing as a golfer.
 Word would spread that Chase Balata was a hothead, and worse than that, a cheater.
 Any victories from the past would be suspect, and any tournaments in the future would be non-existent.

 It didn’t matter that I’d made an honest mistake.
 I had one good thing left in my life and it was golf and now it was being yanked from my loving arms.

-The group began walking back to the clubhouse, but I remained anchored to the green, unable to move.
+The group began walking to the next hole, but I remained anchored to the green, unable to move.

 “It’ll be all right,” Pat tried to reassure me.
 “Here, take your hole-in-one ball for a keepsake.”